Cultural Meaning of Mayan Textiles of Guatemala Revealed

 Nowadays you see a lot of machine-made material.
 They just have a hem stitched and around the neck.
 This is machine-made and just handwork on the neck.

 I want to tell you this, and this is true.
 It’s sad but true.
-Many Guatemalans, we don’t appreciate the textiles.
+Many Guatemalans, we don’t appreciate the textiles of Guatemala.
 Because there was so much discrimination against the Mayans.
 There’s not as much now as it used to be, but there was so much discrimination against the indigenous people.
 There was big discrimination, so people didn’t pay attention to the textiles.
 Now more people appreciate it.
 Because it’s art.

 Meg: It is art.
 Do you think as more tourists come to Guatemala and want to buy the handicrafts that it will make sure that the traditions endure and not everybody ends up wearing factory-made clothes?